 2. Click the star next to the service’s name.
 The service now appears at the top of the list.

-When determining what has changed in your services, Lightstep Observability compares the SLI of the baseline SLI timeseries to the comparison SLI timeseries.
+When determining change, Cloud Observability compares the SLI of the baseline SLI time series to the comparison SLI time series.
 Those time periods are determined using the data currently visible in the charts.

 You can change the amount of time displayed using the time period dropdown at the top right of the page.